FHERREGON/Mis-pr-cticas/README.md

 # My practical exercises
-Here you can find the laboratories and practical exercises developed in the Data Science certificate.
+In the different branches you can find the laboratories and practical exercises developed in the Data Science certificate.